LincolnUniLTL/calibr/README.md

 **Loading data**

 Now it's time to create some opening times in a CSV file or spreadsheet.
-I suggest taking the file [calendar.xlsx](calendar.xlsx), editing that in your favourite spreadsheet application (Open/LibreOffice should load it fine) because it will enforce cell datatypes, and then exporting as CSV.
-Alternatively, just edit the [calendar.csv](calendar.csv) file directly (and stick to the date and time formats already there).
+I strongly suggest taking the file [calendar.xlsx](calendar.xlsx), editing that in your favourite spreadsheet application (Open/LibreOffice should load it fine) because it will enforce cell datatypes, and then exporting as CSV. **_Note that if you edit the [calendar.csv](calendar.csv) file directly in Microsoft® Excel (even sticking to the date and time formats already there), it will probably reformat them on save (yes, true) and your import will fail._** A person who is not afraid of text files could alternatively edit the CSV file directly in a good text editor.

-> _For the moment, open hours data after the present day are deleted when the data is loaded.
+> _For the moment, [open hours data after the present day are deleted when the data is loaded](http://github.com/LincolnUniLTL/calibr/issues/5).
 There'll be a gap in your calendar if you delete these rows in your spreadsheet or CSV file.
 Don't delete further back than today's date._

 * For continuous periods of the same opening hours, just populate the _Period start_ and _Period end_ columns.
 In the _Recurrence_ column, list the days of the week the hours apply to, as numbers.
 1 is Monday through to 7 is Sunday.
 Don't delimit multiple numbers.
 For example, "5" is every Friday and "123" is Monday to Wednesday.
 * For a single day, just populate the _Period start_ column and leave _Period end_ blank.